lokijota/AdventOfCode/2025/README.md

 - **Day 05**: Again the topic of ranges.
 Simple and fast.
 Could probably also have used https://pypi.org/project/portion/ again, but not worth it.
 - **Day 06**: Part 1 simple, part 2 also simple but somewhat annoying.
 I'm sure there's a cleaner way to do it, still execition time is miliseconds.
 - **Day 07**: The Tachyons one with the beam splitter.
 Second part felt more complicated than it is really, and also runs in ms times.
 - **Day 08**: This is essentially KNN (clustering).
 Spent some time with silly bugs, but the approach is simple.
-22 secs part 1, 45 secs part w.
+22 secs part 1, 45 secs part 2.
+- **Day 09**: Part 1 is simple using a simple brute force approach, part 2 took me a LOT of work and it still takes 50mins to get to the result.
+Essentially I create a matrix based on all turn points (red tiles), then compress the map based on this information, then iterate on rectangles like in part 1 but on a much smaller (compressed) map.
+Use matplotlib Path to determine if something is inside the shape (is this cheating?)

 Also: coding in vscode using **vim**, for old-times sake.